-In February 2013, Illumina, Inc. acquired Verinata Health, Inc. (Verinata) for \$350 million in cash and up to an additional \$100 million in milestone payments through 2015.
+In February 2013, Illumina, Inc. acquired Verinata Health, Inc. (Verinata) for \$350 million in cash and up to an additional \$100 million in milestone payments through December 2015.
 In March 2013, we received cash proceeds of \$3.1 million in exchange for our ownership interest in Verinata, resulting in a gain of \$1.8 million.
-If the milestone payments become payable in the future, we could receive up to \$3.2 million in additional proceeds.
-During 2014, we received cash proceeds of \$0.3 million from the escrow account related to Verinata.
-We recorded the proceeds as "Gain from sale of investment in Verinata" in the accompanying consolidated statements of operations for the year ended December 31, 2014.
+During 2014, we received cash proceeds of \$0.3 million from the escrow account related to the acquisition.
+We recorded these amounts as "Gain from sale of investment in Verinata" in the accompanying consolidated statements of operations for the years ended December 31, 2013 and 2014.
+The final milestones related to the sale of Verinata to Illumina were met in December 2015 and, accordingly, we recorded our share of these milestone payment obligations in the amount of \$2.3 million in Other Assets and Gain from sale of investment in Verinata in the accompanying consolidated statement of operations for the year ended December 31, 2015.
+In January 2016, we received payment of this amount.